ycm-core/YouCompleteMe/README.md

 For global declarations, the semantic parent is the translation unit.

-NOTE: Causes reparsing of the current translation unit.
+NOTE: Causes re-parsing of the current translation unit.

-Supported in filetypes: `c, cpp, objc, objcpp`
+Supported in filetypes: `c, cpp, objc, objcpp, typescript, javascript`

 ### The `FixIt` subcommand